Machin-like formula: More terms

 Another formula where 10 of the $\arctan$-arguments are the same as above has been discovered by Hwang Chien-Lih (黃見利) (2004), so it is easier to check they both give the same result:

-You will note that these formulas reuse all the same arctangents after the first one.
+It can be observed that these formulas reuse all the same arctangents after the first one.
 They are constructed by looking for numbers where $b^2+1$ is divisible only by primes less than 102.

 The most efficient currently known Machin-like formula for computing π is: